artynuts/ai-model-comparison/README.md

 A web application that allows you to compare responses from multiple AI models side by side.
 Send a single query and get responses from GPT-4, Claude, and Gemini simultaneously.

+This tool helps you evaluate and compare the performance of different AI models by:

+- Sending the same prompt to multiple models simultaneously
+- Viewing responses side-by-side for easy comparison
+- Rating responses across different categories (accuracy, clarity, etc.)
+- Tracking your rating history and model performance
+- Analyzing which models perform better in specific categories

 ## Features

 - Compare responses from multiple AI models in real-time